Dr Alex Rap

 - Teaching Module Qualification, University of Cluj-Napoca

 - American Geophysical Union

-I primarily teach in the Environmental Science and Meteorology programmes, but I also teach Maths modules for the Geophysics and Geology programmes.
+I primarily teach in the Environmental Science programme, but I also teach Maths modules for the Geophysics and Geology programmes.

 I am also involved in supervising dissertation and MSc projects and act as personal tutor for Environmental Science students.

 Research groups and institutes